-- a.
-Identified the requirements of laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each federal program as identified in Part 3 of the Compliance Supplements related to the period under audit. - Complied, in all material respects, with the requirements identified above in connection with federal awards except as disclosed in the Schedule of Findings and Questioned Costs. - c.
+- 22. We have disclosed to you all communications from service organizations relating to noncompliance with the requirements of federal statutes, regulations, and terms and conditions of federal awards at those organizations. - 23.
+We have: - a.
+Identified and disclosed to you the requirements of federal statutes, regulations, and the terms and conditions of federal awards that are considered to have a direct and material effect on each major program under audit. - b.
+Complied, in all material respects, with the direct and material compliance requirements identified above in connection with federal awards. - c.
 Identified and disclosed interpretations of any compliance requirements that have varying interpretations. - d.
 Made available all information related to federal financial reports and claims for advances and reimbursements.
 Federal financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal Awards.
 The copies of federal program financial reports provided are true copies of the reports submitted, or electronically transmitted, to the federal agency or pass-through entity, as applicable. - e.
-Identified and disclosed all amounts questioned and any known noncompliance with the requirements of federal awards, including the results of other audits or program reviews related to the objectives of the audit.
+Identified and disclosed all amounts questioned and any known noncompliance with the requirements of federal awards, including the results of other audits or program reviews related to the objectives of the audit. - f.

-- f.
 Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - g.
-Provided to you our views on the reported findings, conclusions, and recommendations for your report. - 17.
-We are responsible for follow-up on the prior-year findings.
-We assert that corrective action had not been taken for prior year audit findings and that such remain unresolved in the current year. - 18.
-Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 19.
-No changes in internal control over financial reporting or other factors that might significantly affect internal control over financial reporting, including any corrective actions taken by management with regard to significant deficiencies and material weaknesses, have occurred subsequent to September 30, 2015.
+Provided to you our views on the reported findings, conclusions, and recommendations for your report. - 24.
+We are responsible for follow-up on all prior-year(s) findings.
+We have prepared a summary schedule of prior-year findings by federal awarding agency and pass-through entity, including all management decisions, to report the status of our efforts in implementation of the prior-year's corrective action plan.
+The summary schedule of prior audit findings includes all findings required to be included in accordance with OMB Uniform Grant Guidance. - 25.
+Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts.

-Except where otherwise stated below, matters less than \$225,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
+Except where otherwise stated below, matters less than \$253,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
 This amount is not necessarily indicative of amounts that would require adjustment to, or disclosure in, the basic financial statements.